neelsoumya/neelsoumya/README.md

      https://sites.google.com/site/neelsoumya/software

-- 😄 Pronouns: He/him

 - 👯 I work very closely with domain experts and stakeholders and use computational tools for good.
 I outline my design and work philosophy below.

      * ![data science philosophy](research_philosophy.png)

-     * My software and data science portfolio is below:
+- 😄 My software and data science portfolio is below:

      https://github.com/neelsoumya/public_open_source_data_science

 <!--
 **neelsoumya/neelsoumya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.